sudvarma/upload/README.md

 #### Advantages
 - api would tak in terms of cells, say upload cells 10-10000
 - get cells 3000-4000
-- Also approach to cell would help in capturing dynamic signature chunks of varied shapes effectively
+- Also a cell based approach would help in capturing dynamic signature chunks of varied shapes effectively

 #### Disadvantages
 - more work involved in coming up with a neutral api (but worth the effort to target large enterprise customers as large enterprises may be adamant on the provider app support)